 To talk to us about undertaking assessment call 1300 549 190 or email us at firstname.lastname@example.org

 This course requires approximately a 109 hour study commitment made up of reading and digesting course content, self-directed reading and study, undertaking assessment items and workplace based collaboration.

-You may complete the course more quickly depending on your level of prior experience (work and education).
-You will be provided with six months’ continuous access to the course on the LMS.
+You will be provided with three months’ continuous access to the course on the LMS.

 What does the course cost?

-The course fee is $360 upfront payment.
+The course fee is a one-off, upfront payment.
 For more information see the Course Details and Course Inclusions box on this course page.
-If you require an inovice or would like to discuss payment plan options please email firstname.lastname@example.org.
+If you require an inovice or would like to discuss payment plan options please email email@example.com.